sgjholt/site_analysis/README.md

-# Personal site_analysis toolbox

-This toolbox contains classes and functions specifically to aid my current research.
-I will look at methodologies to reduce epistemic uncertainty on site specific seismic hazard analysis.
+#**Personal site_analysis toolbox**

+This repository contains scripts currently under development to analyse site conditions.

+The library is intended for my own personal research.

+Currently I am investigating the potential to calibrate site specific seismic velocity profiles using the Surface-to-Borehole ratio as a target.

+I will continue to update this page as development continues, currently the codes are in a very early state and the validity of this method is being tested.